hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 [AU Core Responder](ActorDefinition-au-core-actor-responder.html) | [SHALL:populate-if-known](https://hl7.org/fhir/extensions/CodeSystem-obligation.html#obligation-SHALL.58populate-if-known) | SHALL populate if known | Conformant applications producing resources SHALL correctly populate this element if they know a value for the element, but it is acceptable if the system is unable to ever know a value for the element. | This obligation does not impose a requirement to be able to know a value, unlike populate and able-to-populate which do.
 'Knowing' an element means that a value for the element is available in memory, persistent store, or is otherwise available within the system claiming conformance.
 [AU Core Requester](ActorDefinition-au-core-actor-requester.html) | [SHALL:no-error](https://hl7.org/fhir/extensions/CodeSystem-obligation.html#obligation-SHALL.58no-error) | SHALL not error if present | Conformant applications SHALL accept resources containing any valid value for the element without error. | Applications are still able to inform the user that a value cannot be processed correctly and may ignore the data, but applications aren't able to reject an instance merely because the element is present (which would be allowed for elements that do not have this obligation).
 A system MAY raise an error if the value provided is not valid or violates specific business rules.
 This obligation also applies to elements that only contain an extension in place of a value where (or equivalent), should either of these be allowed on the consumer obligations

-Must Support elements are treated differently between [AU Core Responder](ActorDefinition-au-core-actor-responder.html) and [AU Core Requester](ActorDefinition-au-core-actor-requester.html) actors, *Must Support* on a profile element **SHALL** be interpreted as follows.
+Must Support elements are treated differently between [AU Core Responder](ActorDefinition-au-core-actor-responder.html) and [AU Core Requester](ActorDefinition-au-core-actor-requester.html) actors. *Must Support* on a profile element **SHALL** be interpreted as follows.

 #### AU Core Responder
 An AU Core Responder: